Iran announces collective prayers to restart nationwide

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-TEHRAN: Iran’s President Hassan Rouhani announced on Saturday that collective prayers will resume in mosques, even as confirmed new coronavirus infections rise again after a decline.
+TEHRAN: Iran´s President Hassan Rouhani announced Saturday that collective prayers will resume in mosques, even as confirmed new coronavirus infections rise again after a decline.

-“It has been decided to open the mosques across the country... giving worshippers the chance to perform their daily prayers while respecting the required (hygiene) rules,” Rouhani said in a televised speech.

 Authorities had progressively closed mosques across Iran after confirming the first coronavirus infections in February.